papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 6. Use `batch.setColor(alpha, alpha, alpha, alpha)` to adjust opacity.
 7. Render the FBO color texture.

-You can see the result in the FBOTest example.
+You can see the resulting code in the [FBOTest](https://github.com/mattdesl/lwjgl-basics/blob/master/test/mdesl/test/FBOTest.java) example.
 The output:

 ![Output](http://i.imgur.com/KCi3u.png)